Nuclear power: Expansion and first opposition

 The total global installed nuclear capacity initially rose relatively quickly, rising from less than 1 gigawatt (GW) in 1960 to 100 GW in the late 1970s.
 During the 1970s and 1980s rising economic costs (related to extended construction times largely due to regulatory changes and pressure-group litigation) and falling fossil fuel prices made nuclear power plants then under construction less attractive.
 In the 1980s in the U.S. and 1990s in Europe, the flat electric grid growth and electricity liberalization also made the addition of large new baseload energy generators economically unattractive.

 The 1973 oil crisis had a significant effect on countries, such as France and Japan, which had relied more heavily on oil for electric generation to invest in nuclear power.
 France would construct 25 nuclear power plants over the next 15 years, and as of 2019, 71% of French electricity was generated by nuclear power, the highest percentage by any nation in the world.

 Some local opposition to nuclear power emerged in the United States in the early 1960s.
-In the late 1960s some members of the scientific community began to express pointed concerns.
+In the late 1960s, some members of the scientific community began to express pointed concerns.
 These anti-nuclear concerns related to nuclear accidents, nuclear proliferation, nuclear terrorism and radioactive waste disposal.
 In the early 1970s, there were large protests about a proposed nuclear power plant in Wyhl, Germany.
 The project was cancelled in 1975.
 The anti-nuclear success at Wyhl inspired opposition to nuclear power in other parts of Europe and North America.

 By the mid-1970s anti-nuclear activism gained a wider appeal and influence, and nuclear power began to become an issue of major public protest.
 In some countries, the nuclear power conflict "reached an intensity unprecedented in the history of technology controversies".
-The increased public hostility to nuclear power led to a longer license procurement process, regulations and increased requirements for safety equipment, which made new construction much more expensive.

-In the United States, over 120 LWR reactor proposals were ultimately cancelled and the construction of new reactors ground to a halt.
+The increased public hostility to nuclear power led to a longer license procurement process, more regulations and increased requirements for safety equipment, which made new construction much more expensive.
+In the United States, over 120 Light Water Reactor proposals were ultimately cancelled and the construction of new reactors ground to a halt.
 The 1979 accident at Three Mile Island with no fatalities, played a major part in the reduction in the number of new plant constructions in many countries.